kkalaga/tswd/Data_visualization_1.md

 # Week 2
 ## Link to online portfolio: https://kkalaga.github.io/tswd/

+### Source
+> The data used for all the visuals below is called the "General Government Debt" dataset from "The Organization for Economic Co-operation and Development (OECD)".
+It contains debt to GDP ratio across different years and for different countries.
+> According to OECD,
+> *** "General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
+It is a key indicator for the sustainability of government finance.
+Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
+Changes in government debt over time primarily reflect the impact of past government deficits." ***

 ### Part 1: Working with web-based visualization tools and data

 <iframe src="https://data.oecd.org/chart/65vM" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/65vM" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2017</a></iframe>